guillaume-hoareau/ELK-CPACF/part2.md

 Ervery 5 seconds, a record will be sent to the elasticsearch db.
 To assess that with web interface, there are new records added in the elasticsearch db.

-You are now good for the part 3.
+You are now good for the part 3 about creating a dashboard to magnified live captured crypto information.